 - 1. Acquire the JDBC driver .jar file for the respective database from your database vendor.
 Please make sure to use a driver version that is compatible with the database version. - 2.
 Stop the Celonis application - 3.
-Move the JDBC driver into the <installDir>/lib folder in the Celonis installation directory - 4.
+Move the JDBC driver into the <installDir>/lib folder in the Celonis installation directory.
+If custom libraries location is required customer could override property loader.path in "cpm.user.vmoptions", like: - -Dloader.path=<absolute\path\to\installDir>/lib - 4.
 Restart the Celonis application and try to connect to the respective database.

-Note: Due to recurrent incompatibility between driver versions and customer databases, the SAP HANA JDBC driver is not distributed with the Celonis 4 application anymore (since version 4.7.1).
+Note: Due to recurrent incompatibility between driver versions and customer databases, the SAP HANA JDBC driver (since 4.7.1) and the Amazon Athena JDBC driver (since 4.7.2) are not distributed with the Celonis 4 application anymore.